18F/identity-dashboard/README.md

 *When do we use feature tests / integration / regression / unit tests*

-We primarily write tests in rpsec using additional tools like capybara for specific purposes like accessibility.
+We primarily write tests in rpsec using additional tools like capybara for feature tests.

 ## Test Coverage
 To check test coverage with RSPEC:
 `COVERAGE=true bundle exec rspec {my_spec_file}`

+ Note that when running this command your coverage file will show that all other files don't have coverage.

 # Linting

-## We lint with Rubocop
+## We lint with Rubocop and ESLint

 * Ruby using Rubocop rules.
 These rules are currently under active development.

 * JavaScript using ESLint.
 We use [the ESLint plugin from IdP](https://github.com/18F/identity-idp/tree/main/app/javascript/packages/eslint-plugin) as well as some rules to ensure we don't error on upstream dependencies that use variant linting rules or minified compiled assets.

 # Documentation